Project story

 Riverside revamp in Rudolfsplatz

 With a name derived from the Latin word for ‘I wonder’, Miiro encourages guests to pause, observe and savour the moment.
-To this end, each hotel projects its own colourful personality inspired by local stories and people, and aims to be a chic home away from home, balancing domestic simplicity with luxe hospitality.
+To this end, each hotel projects its own colourful personality inspired by local stories and people, a chic home-away-from-home, balancing domestic simplicity with luxe hospitality.
+Miiro wanted 'effortless' lighting to embody this intention and enhance guest experience, while reducing electricity consumption.

 Analogue UX, hidden wizardry